 The Gambling sections of the CAP and BCAP Codes also ensure the protection of children and young people.
 The rules related to those groups are not directly within scope here.
-Dedicated guidance on their interpretation will be published later in 2018 to complement this document.
+Dedicated guidance on their interpretation is available here.

-3. Definitions
+3 Definitions